ericabxy/opend6/docs/GenreSystem.md

 Genre System
 ------------

-There are 71 unique skills shared by the books _D6 Adventure_, _D6 Space_, and _D6 Fantasy_.
-This comprehensive list combines all of them into 37 based on context clues.
+Genre combines all the skills shared between _D6 Adventure_, _D6 Space_, and _D6 Fantasy_ into a comprehensive list of 37 master skills.
+Additional skills are listed as specializations on the page for each master skill.

 Attributes and Skills
 ---------------------